onnx/onnx-tensorflow/onnx_tf/doc/API.md

 `graph_def` : Tensorflow Graph Proto object.

-`output` : A Tensorflow NodeDef object specifying which node to be taken as output of the ONNX graph.
+`output` : A string specifying the name of the output graph node.

 `opset` : Opset version of the operator set.